blegas78/autoSplitters/README.md

 ## Testing

 I *HIGHLY* Recommend testing this before attempting a run each day by doing a quick test.
-With all of the above up and running and showing IGT,  try to start the timer then invoke a load based on whater the definition of a load is for your game.
+With all of the above up and running and showing IGT,  try to start the timer then invoke a load based on whatever the definition of a load is for your game.